Patrick1159/VGG-Unet/README.md

 Unet segmentation model with VGG16 as backbone

 # Quick start
-1. run data preprocess file `datapreprocess.py` to convert RGB masks to numpy format files(.npy files)
+1. run data preprocess file `datapreprocess.py` to convert RGB masks to numpy format files(.npy files).
-2. run the .ipynb file, follow the instructions in it
+2. run the .ipynb file, follow the instructions in it.

 # Attention
-1.
-  Files under the directory shoule be arranged like this:
+1. Files under the directory shoule be arranged like this:
   root/
   ├── data/
   |   ├── test